 The amendment order is determined by the Editor’s Meeting at interim meetings based on any updated timelines from task groups in the previous session.

 Changing amendment ordering is a big deal.
 It can result in weeks of work as all affected drafts have to rework numbering and quoted baseline material.
-It can result in material moving from one draft to another due to dependency on that materal.
+It can result in material moving from one draft to another due to dependency on that material.

 It therefore behoves the editors to avoid needless swapping of ordering.
 They can do this within their own groups by ensuring that timescales are considered and reasonable – i.e., the group has a plan that has broad support outside the task group, and is consistent with previous execution history of the group.